-The Deciphera® word mark and logo and the QINLOCK® word mark and logo are registered trademarks of Deciphera Pharmaceuticals, LLC.
+The Deciphera logo and the QINLOCK® word mark and logo are registered trademarks and the Deciphera word mark is a trademark of Deciphera Pharmaceuticals, LLC.

-We have, in certain cases, omitted the ®, ©, and TM designations for these and other trademarks used in this Form 10-Q. Nevertheless, all rights to such trademarks are reserved.
+We have, in certain cases, omitted the $(\mathbb{R}, \mathbb{C})$ , and $^{TM}$ designations for these and other trademarks used in this Form 10-Q. Nevertheless, all rights to such trademarks are reserved.
 These and other trademarks referenced in this Form 10-Q are the property of their respective owners.